 To learn more about library policies, view our Library Policies that are accessible via the footer on every UC Davis Library web page.

 Users with a valid library or proxy card may borrow most UC Davis Library items that aren’t a part of Special Collections, Reference, or another protected collection.
-Loan periods will vary depending upon user status and material type.
+Loan periods will vary depending upon user status, material type, and the location of the collection.
+Generally speaking, Faculty and Staff may borrow most materials for up to 1-year, Graduate Students for up to 1-quarter, and all others for up to 4-weeks.
 All library items are subject to immediate recall; please read the Recall section for more information.

 Most users may renew materials that are on loan an unlimited number of times, up to a maximum loan period of one year.
 Users may renew library materials, assuming that the user’s library account remains in good standing, the materials have not been requested by another user or department, and that the materials have not reached the maximum loan period.